geograph-project/geograph-project/README.txt

 Once that is done, the system is ready to accept photographs.

-F) Adapting for other countries
+E) Adapting for other countries
 -----------------------------------------------------------------------

 The code as supplied is ready for the British Isles, and we're happy to